JollyCookie2000/my-engine-vr/README.md

 ### Documentation

-TODO: Explain how to build the Doxygen documentation.

-The documentation for the engine library can be generated with Doxygen using the following command: `doxygen `.
+The documentation for the engine library can be generated with Doxygen using the following command: `doxygen ./engine/doxygen.conf`.
+The generated HTML and LaTeX documentation will be placed in the `/doc/` directory.

 ## Demo